Last Updated on April 11, 2022 by Rei Garnet

 If you suspect that the reason your rabbit is kicking its cage is because of loneliness, consider getting your rabbit a friend.
 But make sure that both rabbits are neutered to prevent fighting.

-As for the lack of space and exercise, if you cant provide your rabbit with a large enough enclosure then you should give your rabbit a couple of hours of playtime outside its cage to expel that extra energy.
+As for the lack of space and exercise, if you cannot provide your rabbit with a large enough enclosure, then you should give your rabbit a couple of hours of playtime outside its cage to expel that extra energy.

 Cite this article:

 - How To Stop A Rabbit From Chewing Its Cage?

 - Why Do Rabbits Run Around In Circles In Their Cage: 5 reasons (with proven solution)